OGGM/oggm-edu/docs/other_resources.rst

 Other educational resources
 ===========================

-There is plenty of great educational material online!
-OGGM-Edu tries to find its "niche" by providing interactive content focusing on numerical glacier models.
+OGGM-Edu tries to find
+its "niche" by providing interactive content focusing on numerical glacier models.
 However, OGGM-Edu does not provide much theoretical background or lecture materials.
-For more of this, check out these great resources:
+For more information about fundamentals, check out these great online resources:

 - `Antarctic Glaciers <http://www.antarcticglaciers.org/>`_: excellent resource
   to learn about glaciers (and not only those in Antarctica)